Overview

 Dissolved oxygen can be measured in different units, including concentration and percent saturation (Bittig 2018).
 For fisheries and aquaculture applications, concentration is often reported in milligrams of gaseous oxygen per litre of water (mg / L) (Bittig et al. 2018), which is equivalent to parts per million (ppm).

 Percent saturation describes how “full” of oxygen the water is (Equation 1).
 The maximum amount of oxygen that can be dissolved depends on the water temperature, salinity, and barometric pressure (Figure 1, Figure 2).
 For units of concentration, this theoretical maximum is called the DO solubility, and is typically calculated from equations based on those developed by Benson and Krause (1980, 1984) and Garcia and Gordon (1992)1 Cloern (1999).
 The percent saturation is the measured DO concentration as fraction of the DO solubility (Equation 1).
+The CMAR R package docalcs provides functions for calculating solubility and correction factors based on Benson and Krause and Garcia and Gordon.
+See the CMAR DO Correction & Conversion reference sheet for more detail about these equations.

 \[ DO_{\%saturation} = 100 * DO_{concentration}/DO_{solubility} \tag{1}\]